Web-Student/jokes-react/README.md

 ### Dec 4 actual:
 - added a MyJokes page to display just the jokes I've submitted (will allow a place for viewing private jokes)
+    ## note: the myJokes page isn't correctly loading data yet
 - fixed db connection error on kubernetes
 - added another reusable layout component (the navbar)
+- added another reusable layout component (the individual links in the navbar)
+- added .env variables to read the redirect uri, base url, etc.

 # idea: I could make a reusable layout component for each link inside my navbar, if that helps with styling
 # idea: for localstorage, just store the ids of which jokes the answer should be visible on

+## Dec 4 rubric completion:
+Rubric Items completed:
+- [] Technology: Local storage /5
+- [5] Technology: Client-side state stores (e.g., TanStack Query or Context) /5
+- [5] Technology: Toasts / Global notifications or alerts /5
+- [] Technology: Error handling (API requests and render errors) /5
+- [5] Technology: Network calls for reading and writing data /5
+- [5] Technology: TypeScript for developer assistance /5
+- [3] Technology: 10+ pages or views /5
+    - View all jokes
+    - Joke Generator
+    - add new joke
+    - all authors
+    - jokes by author (1/2 implemented)
+    - search for a joke (1/2 implemented)
+    - user's submitted jokes
+- [3] Technology: CI/CD pipeline /5
+- [] Technology: Tests run in pipeline, pipeline aborts on failure /5
+- [5] Technology: Linting in pipeline /5
+- [] Technology: 3+ generic form input components /9
+    - Text input component
+- [3] Technology: 4+ generic layout components /12
+    - component 1: layout to display a joke
+    - component 2: dispay an author & how many jokes they have submitted
+    - component 3: individual navbar link components (a component for each link), as these are reusable.
+- [5] Technology: Authentication and user account support /10
+- [] Technology: Authorized and public pages /5
+- [3] Experience: All experiences mobile-friendly /5   (right now they are,but need to check for future)
+- [] Experience: 3 instances of reordering elements on smaller screens /5
+- [6] Professional, organized, and smooth experience /20

 #### personal notes on testing frameworks
 - jest  (mostly supported, been around for a while)